bahodge/icewind-dale/sessions/Session 18.md

 - Kill everyone
 - Unite the clans by killing the white dragon
 - Abandon and go for land locked ship by [[Revell's End]]
+- Lure the dragon to kill both clans